ricardocolonia/Odoo-multiple-domains-nginx-proxy/README.md

 sudo apt install certbot

-Next, we will use the command below to create a strong key that will provide a high level of security:
+# Next, we will use the command below to create a strong key that will provide a high level of security:

 sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048

-Obtaining the SSL certificate
+# Obtaining the SSL certificate:

 sudo mkdir -p /var/lib/letsencrypt/.well-known sudo chgrp www-data /var/lib/letsencrypt